bcgsc/LINKS/README.md

 Incorporation of the BC Genome Sciences Centre custom Bloom filter with the rolling hash function.
-This new data structure supports the creation of Bloom filters from large genome assemblies (tested on assemblies of 3 Gbp human [writeBloom.pl ~3:30h @ 26GB RAM] and 20 Gbp white spruce [writeBloom.pl ~20h @ 178GB RAM]).
+This new data structure supports the creation of Bloom filters from large genome assemblies (tested on assemblies of 3 Gbp human and 20 Gbp white spruce).

-The data structure swap in v1.6 offers a 5-fold speed-up compared to v1.5.2, while supporting the creation of filters from large genome assembly drafts.
+The Bloom filter data structure swap in v1.6 offers a ~30-fold kmer insert speed-up (~6x query speed-up) over v1.5.2, while supporting the creation of filters from large genome assembly drafts.